paolo-pr/laav/README.md

 * Add a RTSP/RTP streaming server.
 * Windows port (basically, it will consist in creating Windows based classes corresponding to the ALSAGrabber and V4L2Grabber classes, with the same API, and few other things: any contribution is welcome!).
 * MPEGTS-MJPEG is currently NOT supported.
-* Add a demuxer/player (any contribution is welcome!).